Robert Zhao Renhui: Career

-Cat.
-5, Western Coast, Singapore, Possibly 1980s, from the series As We Walked on Water, 2011.
-Courtesy of the artist and ShanghART Gallery.

 Zhao founded ICZ in 2008, in his final year at Camberwell.
-A fictional scientific research organisation that exists as a website, it “aims to develop a critical approach to the zoological gaze, or how humans view animals.”
+A fictional scientific research organisation that exists as a website, it "aims to develop a critical approach to the zoological gaze, or how humans view animals."
 Following its creation, Zhao operated under its name, creating projects presented in a pseudo-scientific format, using scientific language and its modes of classification.
 In doing so, he questions the objectivity of and our trust in scientific journalism.
-He also challenges historical narratives, conventional modes of knowledge production and the way we consume and perceive information by blurring and merging reality with fiction to evoke new perspectives on human’s relationship with nature.
+He also challenges historical narratives, conventional modes of knowledge production and the way we consume and perceive information by blurring and merging reality with fiction to evoke new perspectives on human's relationship with nature.

-A Secret Place, from the series The Whiteness of a Whale, 2010.
-Courtesy of the artist and ShanghART Gallery.

-In 2009, Zhao founded another fictitious organisation, The Land Archive (TLA), that is “dedicated to the spread of knowledge about how a nation's lands are utilised and perceived.”
+In 2009, Zhao founded another fictitious organisation, The Land Archive (TLA), that is "dedicated to the spread of knowledge about how a nation's lands are utilised and perceived."
 Similarly to ICZ, TLA questions historical narratives by layering them with fiction and fantasy to create or facilitate new, alternative ones.
 As We Walk on Water (2010–12) is one such project developed under TLA, as an investigation into land reclamation in Singapore and its implications.

-Expedition #43, from the series Glacier Study Group, 2011.
-Courtesy of the artist and ShanghART Gallery.

-Zhao’s investigation into the impact of human action and intervention on the natural environment are further informed by research conducted and residencies undertaken around the world.
+Zhao's investigation into the impact of human action and intervention on the natural environment are further informed by research conducted and residencies undertaken around the world.
 Examples of such projects include The Whiteness of a Whale (2010) on the whaling culture in Japan, from his residency at Fukuoka Asian Art Museum; The Glacier Study Group (2011) on the melting of glaciers and its impact on the surrounding Arctic flora and fauna, from his residency at The Arctic Circle, Norway; and Flies Prefer Yellow (2014) on insects and insect traps from his residency at Kadist, San Francisco, where he visited the insect lab at the California Department of Food and Agriculture and tracked, observed, collected and catalogued insects encountered during his time in California.

-Installation view of The Nature Museum, 2018, at Rockbund Art Museum, Shanghai, China.